Getting Started /

 - Click add port

-- Click update to use the newly configured port
+- Save changes to start using the newly configured port

 Northflank will automatically generate TLS certificates for your public ports using Let's Encrypt .

 If the website or service is inaccessible, check that the correct ports exposed by your application and Dockerfile.